-Ever wonder where your food comes from or how it’s been processed before it ends up at your table?
-With a Ceres greenhouse, you can stop wondering and start becoming more self-reliant and earth-conscious by growing your own fruits and vegetables right in your backyard.
+Ever wonder where your food comes from?
+Or how it’s been processed before it ends up at your table?
+With a Ceres residential greenhouse, you can stop wondering and start becoming more self-reliant and earth-conscious by growing your own fruits and vegetables right in your backyard.

 We want to empower individuals and communities to create local food economies.
 Let us help you find a long-lasting and abundant greenhouse solution that is right for you.

 We provide consulting, design and architectural drawing, and engineering services for residential greenhouses.
 All of our greenhouse designs for residential use are based on our passive solar design principles.
 Size and potential complexity of a project are determining factors for choosing between a BackYard steel kit, HighYield™ Kit, or DIY plan.
 We will work with your existing architect to ensure you have the best solution for your growing needs.

 *Our smallest Kit size starts at 18ft length, while our smallest DIY plan starts at 10ft x 12ft.

 Our sister company SunGlo specializes in year-round residential greenhouses in width of 8ft and 10ft, and lengths ranging from 10ft-15ft.